-Summary of Stock Plan
+Summary of Stock Option Plan

 The Company currently has one active stock-based compensation plan, the 2017 Plan, which was adopted by the Company's Board of Directors on April 17, 2017 and was approved by its shareholders on June 8, 2017, and subsequently amended by the Board in February 2019, which was approved by the Company's shareholders on June 11, 2019.
-The 2017 Plan supersedes the Mannatech, Incorporated 2008 Stock Incentive Plan, as amended, which was set to expire on February 20, 2018.
 The Board has reserved a maximum of 370,000 shares of our common stock that may be issued under the 2017 Plan (subject to adjustments for stock splits, stock dividends or other changes in corporate capitalization).
-As of December 31, 2022, the Company had a total of 126,276 shares available for grant under the 2017 Plan, which expires on April 16, 2027.
+As of December 31, 2023, the Company had a total of 108,468 shares available for grant under the 2017 Plan, which expires on April 16, 2027.